-The Landlord's Agents testified to the following; the tenancy began on February 15, 2019.
-The Tenant is required to pay rent and parking in the amount of \$1,800.00 which is due to the Landlord on the first day of each month.
-The Tenant paid a security deposit in the amount of \$850.00 which the Landlord continues to hold.
-The Tenant continues to occupy the rental unit.
+The Landlord's Agent testified that the tenancy began on March 1, 2019.
+The Tenant is required to pay rent in the amount of \$600.00 which is due to the Landlord on the first day of each month.
+The Tenant did not pay a security deposit and continues to occupy the rental unit.

-The Landlord's Agents testified the Tenant did not pay rent in the amount of \$1,800.00 when due for May 2021.
-The Landlord subsequently served the Tenant with a 10 Day Notice dated May 27, 2021 with an effective date of June 7, 2021 by posting it to the Tenant's door on May 27, 2021.
-The Landlord provided a proof of service in support.
+The Landlord's Agent testified the Tenant did not pay rent when due for June 2022.
+The Landlord's Agent stated that they subsequently served the Tenant in person on June 23, 2022 with the 10 Day Notice dated June 23, 2022 with an effective date of July 3, 2022.

-The Landlord testified that the 10 Day Notice indicates that the Tenant failed to pay rent in the amount of \$1,800.00 for May 2021 rent.
-The Landlord's Agents stated that the
+The Landlord's Agent testified that the 10 Day Notice indicates that the Tenant failed to pay rent in the amount of \$600.00 which was due on June 1, 2022.
+The Landlord's